Mohamedelrefaie/TransonicSurrogate/README.md

 + Figures: Visual representations including scatter plots of predictions vs. actual values, feature importance graphs, and density estimations.

 ## Usage and Contribution
 Instructions on how to use the scripts, train models, and analyze results are included.
-Contributions to enhance model performance or extend dataset are welcome.
+Contributions to enhance model performance or extend the dataset are welcome.

 ## Collaborators and Acknowledgments
 Special thanks to the research team from Texas A&M University for their invaluable input and guidance.